code-dot-org/code-dot-org/frontend/packages/labs/ailab/README.md

 The app is vertically responsive, and uses flexbox to fill the vertical space with a combination of fixed- and variable-height elements.

+#### Adding a dataset

+To add a new "pre-canned" dataset to the tool, add three files - `.csv`, `.json`, and `.jpg` - to [this directory](https://github.com/code-dot-org/ml-playground/tree/951bbad5562e01fa0c81279aab0239db26d17f15/public/datasets).
+Then add the dataset to [this file](https://github.com/code-dot-org/ml-playground/blob/12c25ce5257e69fbcc6f94ccdba3670f120a5631/src/datasetManifest.js).

+Take care that each column is correctly listed in the `.json` file, and test that it's working in the tool by highlighting each column and ensuring that its metadata shows correctly in the panel on the right.

 ### Scenes:

 #### Select dataset